-There is a bonus plan called Shopify Lite, which can be a direct competitor to Ecwid, as it allows for integrating an online store on your existing website, including on your Facebook page.
-It costs just $9 per month and will allow you to start up an e-commerce store without needing to set up a brand new website.
+There is a bonus plan called Shopify Lite, which can be a direct competitor to Ecwid.
+It allows for integrating an online store on your existing website, including on your Facebook page.
+It costs just $9 per month and will let you start up an e-commerce store without setting up a brand new website.

-The premium Shopify Plus plan starts at $2,000 a month and is an option suitable for the biggest businesses with the highest sales volumes online.
+The premium Shopify Plus plan starts at $2,000 a month and is suitable for the biggest businesses with the highest sales volumes online.

 Also, check our in-depth analysis of Shopify pricing plans in 2021 and find out which plan suits you best.